 Typical coursework for Ph.D. program

 Applicants are encouraged to apply for external fellowships.

 Students applying to the M.S. program are typically considered for a non-thesis degree.
-Only under special circumstances (e.g., when there is an agreement with a faculty member to carry out thesis research), students in the M.S. program may exercise the thesis option.
-The requirements for the M.S. program are the same as those listed above for the Ph.D. program.
+Only under special circumstances (e.g., when there is an agreement with a faculty member to carry out thesis research), students can apply to the M.S. program with the thesis option.
+The application requirements for the M.S. program are the same as those listed above for the Ph.D. program.
 The MS degree in Materials Science and Engineering typically requires 1.5-2 years to complete.